heinin/Indonesia_QTL/README.md

-# Genetic architecture of gene regulation in Indonesian populations identifies QTLs associated with local ancestry and archaic introgression
+# Genetic architecture of gene regulation in Indonesian populations identifies QTLs associated with global and local ancestries

-This repository contains scripts to reproduce the results presented in the manuscript submitted to Cell Genomics.
+This repository contains scripts to reproduce the results presented in the manuscript published in The American Journal of Human Genetics.